-- limited partnerships which consist of general partners and limited partners, and
+- limited partnerships that consist of general partners and limited partners

-- incorporated limited partnerships, where the partnership itself is established as a separate body corporate.
+- incorporated limited partnerships, where the partnership is established as a separate body corporate.

 Normal or general partnerships

-General partnerships are not required to be registered, therefore the Partnership Act has specific rules for determining whether a partnership exists.
+The Partnership Act contains specific rules for determining whether a normal or general partnership exists.
 For example, a person who shares in the profits of a business with another person prima facie carries on that business with them in a partnership.
-Other factors which may suggest there is a partnership include whether people hold property together and whether they share gross returns.
-No one factor is generally sufficient to prove a partnership exists, so it requires a case-by-case analysis.
-The most significant outcome of running a partnership is the income tax consequences, which are discussed below.
+Other factors that may suggest there is a partnership include whether the people involved hold property together and whether they share gross returns.

-A limited partnership must have at least one limited partner and one general partner; however, it cannot have more than 20 general partners in most cases.
+A limited partnership must have at least one limited partner and one general partner.
+It cannot have more than 20 general partners.

 Incorporated limited partnerships

-Incorporated limited partnerships were created as a kind of partnership to encourage investment in venture capital projects (i.e. projects with high growth potential).
-They are established as bodies corporate that exist separately from their partners.
-Similar to limited partnerships, they need to be registered in order to be created.
-However, they also need to have a written partnership agreement in place at all times.
+An incorporated limited partnership is established as a body corporate that exists separately from its partners.
+Similar to a limited partnership, it must be registered in order to be created.
+However, it must also have a written partnership agreement in place at all times.

-They consist of both general partners and limited partners, who have the same rights to manage the business of the partnership as they do in the case of a limited partnership.
-However, unlike limited partnerships, each limited partner has no liability for the debts of the incorporated limited partnership.
-It is this feature which makes the incorporated limited partnership model so attractive for venture capital projects, because it allows someone to raise a lot of finance relatively easily compared to the other partnership models.
+Incorporated limited partnerships consist of both general partners and limited partners.
+Limited partners have the same rights to manage the business of the partnership as they do in the case of a limited partnership.
+However, unlike in a limited partnership, each limited partner in an incorporated limited partnership has no liability for the debts of the partnership.
+It is this feature that makes an incorporated limited partnership model so attractive for venture capital projects as this structure allows a person to raise a lot of finance relatively easily.

 Taxation of partnerships